• Home

 What it means.
 Employers must:

-A. Identify hazards comprehensively - unit by unit (ED, ICU, theatres, wards, outpatients, on-call) using incident data, rosters/payroll (overtime patterns), sick leave, WorkCover claims, exit interviews, security logs, and cultural safety surveys.
+A. Identify hazards comprehensively, unit by unit (ED, ICU, theatres, wards, outpatients, on-call) using incident data, rosters/payroll (overtime patterns), sick leave, workers' compensation claims, exit interviews, security logs and cultural safety surveys.

-B. Assess risks by considering duration, frequency and severity, and recognise combined risks (e.g., high demands + low control + trauma).
+B. Assess risk by considering duration, frequency and severity, and recognise combined risks (e.g., high demands + low control + trauma).

-D. Work design - safe staffing ratios, maximum hours and night-work limits, protected breaks, escalation protocols, and junior-senior coverage standards.
+D. Design work safely - safe staffing ratios, maximum hours and night-work limits, protected breaks, escalation protocols and junior–senior coverage standards.

-E. Systems - zero-tolerance response to bullying/harassment and OVA; confidential reporting and feedback loops; safe redeployment; debriefing after traumatic events.
+E. Build systems that work - zero-tolerance response to bullying/harassment and OVA; confidential reporting and feedback loops; safe redeployment; and debriefing after traumatic events.

-F. Capability - mandatory manager training on psychosocial risk; lawful, unbiased performance processes; trauma-informed leadership.
+F. Build capability - mandatory manager training on psychosocial risk; lawful, unbiased performance processes; trauma-informed leadership.

-G. Environment - security infrastructure (duress alarms, safe rooms), secure after-hours access.
+G. Improve the environment - security infrastructure (duress alarms, safe rooms) and secure after-hours access.

-H. Support - confidential medical/psychological help outside line management; safe return-to-work.
+H. Provide support - confidential medical/psychological care outside line management and safe return-to-work pathways.

-I. Consult doctors (including trainees/IMGs/locums) and Health and Safety Representatives in risk assessments, control design and reviews.
+I. Consult doctors and HSRs - including trainees, IMGs and locums - in risk assessments, control design and reviews.

 J. Inform and train staff about psychosocial hazards, reporting options (including whistleblowing), rights under SDA/RDA/Fair Work/WGEA, and immediate responses to occupational violence.